Opinion | Netflix's new "Russian Doll" is very dark, very funny — and very, very good

 Fans of TV puzzles will likely appreciate Nadia’s hunt for clues — and a big mid-season twist.
 But some of the most interesting scenes involve the supporting characters.
 The level of character development and agency the side characters have is remarkable.
 No one, not even the stereotypical girlfriend or stereotypical mother figure are merely foils for the leads.
 And all of them are just as unable to break out of their own loops.

-All humans in this story struggle with change; many often seem more comfortable making the same mistakes multiple times than trying to break away and do something new.
+All humans in this story struggle with change, even if that means making the same mistakes multiple times.
 Nadia may be fighting to find her way out, but all her New York City habits and the person she grew up to be keep pulling her back in.
 After all, no matter where you go, there you are.